Esri/arcgis-maps-sdk-dotnet-samples/src/WinUI/readme.md

 * [Add custom dynamic entity data source](ArcGIS.WinUI.Viewer/Samples/Layers/AddCustomDynamicEntityDataSource) - Create a custom dynamic entity data source and display it using a dynamic entity layer.
 * [Add dynamic entity layer](ArcGIS.WinUI.Viewer/Samples/Layers/AddDynamicEntityLayer) - Display data from an ArcGIS stream service using a dynamic entity layer.
 * [Add integrated mesh layer](ArcGIS.WinUI.Viewer/Samples/Layers/AddAnIntegratedMeshLayer) - View an integrated mesh layer from a scene service.
+* [Add scene layer from service](ArcGIS.WinUI.Viewer/Samples/Layers/AddSceneLayerFromService) - Display an ArcGIS scene layer from a URL.
 * [Add vector tiled layer from custom style](ArcGIS.WinUI.Viewer/Samples/Layers/AddVectorTiledLayerFromCustomStyle) - Load ArcGIS vector tiled layers using custom styles.
 * [Apply mosaic rule to rasters](ArcGIS.WinUI.Viewer/Samples/Layers/ApplyMosaicRule) - Apply mosaic rule to a mosaic dataset of rasters.
 * [Apply raster function to raster from service](ArcGIS.WinUI.Viewer/Samples/Layers/RasterLayerRasterFunction) - Load a raster from a service, then apply a function to it.